josephpford/qa-training/modules/M15/lessons/M15-introduction-to-quality-engineering.md

 Depending on the size of the project, this entire cycle can take from a couple of months to multiple years.
 Once the application is deployed to production, the cycle starts over again for the next version of the software.
 "Usually" deployments/upgrades happen between once and a handful of times a year.

 To help understand the Agile methodology, please take time to read the [Agile manifesto](https://agilemanifesto.org/) to understand why the Agile development model was created and what it is trying to solve.
 Please take the time to read the [Agile principles](https://agilemanifesto.org/principles.html) as well.
-There are multiple development models under the Agile umbrella: Extreme Programming (XP), Kanban, Scrum, Lean.
+There are multiple development models under the Agile umbrella: Extreme Programming (XP), Kanban, Scrum, and Lean.
 There is no "pure" agile development methodology.

 Please spend some time looking through these resources to understand these different approaches to software development
 - [Scrum vs Waterfall vs Agile vs Lean vs Kanban](https://www.visual-paradigm.com/scrum/scrum-vs-waterfall-vs-agile-vs-lean-vs-kanban/)